ASO-SQLGenerator/ASO-SQLGenerator/README.md

 # ASO-SQLGenerator
-ASO-SQLGenerator is sql generator that uses a react.js
+ASO-SQLGenerator is sql generator that uses a Jquery